ghc-proposals/ghc-proposals/committee.rst

 their historical and current importance to GHC, both Simon Peyton Jones and Simon Marlow will be expected to be retained on the committee when their terms end.
-If either wishes to continue serving on the committee when their terms end, and with the support of the majority of the committee, no public nomination process needs to take place to replace them.
+If either wishes to continue serving on the committee when their terms end, and if the majority of the rest of the committee supports this outcome, no public nomination process needs to take place to replace them.

 These key members can be stripped of their status as key members by a